Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 # A Simple Setup

-This page is dedicated to explain, step by step, a simple process of creating and setting every Adonis deformer in Maya.
+This page is dedicated to explain, step by step, a simple process of creating and setting every AdonisFX deformer in Maya.
 The scenarios presented here are intended to provide the minimum required configurations to obtain plausible results.

 ## AdnSkin